klb346/MRFM_BrownianFit/README.md

 ```

 ## Testing
 After installation, run the example NB in the example folder.
-It is necessary to open the notebook from the package folder.
+Note that you will need to have installed h5py to read the sample data.
+If you are running 32-bit python...It is necessary to open the notebook from the package folder.
 Outputs can be compared to the html run 01/16/2026 by KLB in the example_outputs folder.

 Tests for use with pytest are still under development.